 This is called the “Objective Correlative.”
 If you look it up, you won’t find much on the topic.
 The Wikipedia page is strangely bare.
 Poetry Foundation has about a paragraph about it.
 And unlike most writing topics, there are scant blog posts on this subject.
 It’s almost like those who know of the Objective Correlative are in some sort of super-secret club.
 Congrats, you’re about to be a member.

 I learned about it at the “Life the Universe and Everything” conference in 2019.
 It was my first writing conference and I had no idea what I was doing (of course who truly knows what they’re doing?).
 I wasn’t sure what class to go to at the end of the day, and so I ducked into this classroom on a whim.
 I’m glad that I did.

 A character’s emotional state can be one of the hardest things to describe, as it can get rather tedious to constantly read about the character thinking about emotions.
 Not only that, but I also don’t know many people in real life who think about their emotions as coherently as some fictional characters.
 There’s a reason why they are called feelings and not thoughtings.
 But this just makes writing emotion that much harder.
 The objective correlative focuses on using external forces to describe a person’s interior state.
 There are 5 main methods to use the objective correlative:

-I’ll be using some examples from film, theater, and literature, so just in case: SPOILER WARNING for any Marvel movie containing Thor, Ferris Bueller’s Day Off, and Hamilton.
+I’ll be using some examples from film, theater, and literature, so just in case: SPOILER WARNING for any Marvel movie containing Thor (save Thor: Love and Thunder), Ferris Bueller’s Day Off, and Hamilton.
 Also, some of these methods are often used together for greater effect.
-Let’s break it down.